jacobstac/2D-plattform-game-in-java/README.md

 # A 2D-plattform game demo in Java.
 ###### A mindbuzzling adventure in the final days of the world, where our protagonist will do anything to die with the best hairstyle ever.
+**Credits:**
+Code, Art and Design by Jacob Stachowicz and Anton Ivarsson Music is made by Joel Söderström
+Everything from the art, music to code is made by us

 ##### Welcome to Final Hairstyle. #